 The Alvin M. Bentley Foundation Scholarship.
 Calvin College has been allocated one \$750 scholarship, to be awarded each year under the Alvin M. Bentley Foundation Scholarship Plan.
 The award is intended for an outstanding high school senior who is a resident of the state of Michigan, and who is seeking admission to Calvin College.
-The same general criteria used in the selection of candidates for other scholarships will be used in the selection of a candidate for the Bentley Scholarship.
+The same general dates for other scholarships will be used in the selection of a candidate for the Bentley Scholarship.
 The student is expected to have outstanding talents.
 Consideration will be given to scholarship, character, personality, promise of growth, and financial need.

 Steelcase Foundation Scholarship.
 The Steelcase Foundation of Grand Rapids, Michigan, offers two scholarships annually of \$250 each to applicants for children of employees of Steelcase, Incorporated.
-The scholarships are renewable for three years.
+The scholarships are renewable for four years of study.
 Continuation of the scholarship shall require maintenance of at least a C+ average.
 The winners are to be selected by the Scholarship Committee of the college, and the applicants are to be judged on the basis of scholastic ability, character, and need.
-If scholarships are not filled by the children of Steelcase, Incorporated, employees, for whatever reasons, the scholarships shall be open to other Michigan residents.
+If scholarships are not filled by the children of Steelcase, Incorporated, employees, for whatever reasons, the scholarships shall be open to other Michigan resident.

 Kent Medical Foundation Grants.
-Each year the Kent Medical Foundation makes available two tuition grants to qualified students at Calvin College.
+Each year the Kent Medical Foundation provides the college with funds to be awarded to qualified students.
 These grants are designated for students who are residents of Kent County or vicinities bordering thereon and who have not received a professional degree.
-To qualify for a grant, a student must be matriculated in a health career recognized as scientific in nature.
+To qualify for a grant a student must be matriculated in a health career recognized as scientific in nature.
 Upperclassmen, as well as freshmen, are eligible to apply for this grant.

 Leonard M. Krull Scholarship Aid Fund.
-As a result of a bequest to Calvin College by the late Leonard M. Krull of Westborough, Massachusetts, three scholarships are available each year to prospective freshmen from the Whitinsville, Massachusetts, area.
-Two of the scholarships are one-year awards of \$200 each; the third scholarship is a \$500 award the third scholarship is a \$500 award saved on financial need, and is renewable for up to four years of study.
-Selection is made by the Scholarship Committee in consultation with a representative committee from the Whitinsville area.
+As a result of a bequest to Calvin College by the late Leonard M. Krull of West-

+State of Michigan Competitive Scholarships.
+Each year the Michigan Higher Education Assistance Authority awards a number of state scholarships to beginning freshmen.
+These scholarships are to be used for tuition and fees and are not to exceed \$1,200.
+Scholarship winners must demonstrate college potential and financial need.
+To be eligible for consideration for a state scholarship, each applicant must: (1) qualify as a result borough, Massachusetts, three schola ships are available each year to prospe criteria used in the selection of canc tive freshmen from the Whitinsvill Massachusetts, area.
+Two of the schola ships are one-year awards of \$200 each the third scholarship is a \$500 awar based on financial need and is renewab for up to four years of study.
+Selection is made by the Scholarship Committy in consultation with a representativ committee from the Whitinsville area.